SpaceCHI 2025 Program

 Paper Session 4: Human Wellbeing in Extreme Environments

-Movement in Low Gravity (MoLo)– LUNA: Biomechanical Modelling to Mitigate Lunar Surface Operation Risks
+Movement in Low Gravity (MoLo) – LUNA: Biomechanical Modelling to Mitigate Lunar Surface Operation Risks

-David Green (ESA)*
+David Green (European Space Agency)*

 Human Factors and Behavioral Performance Evaluation Framework for IntraVehicular Activities(IVAs) under Simulated Lunar Gravity: Focus on the Lunar Agriculture Module (LAM)